powersync-ja/powersync-supabase-flutter-trello-demo/README.md

 3. Click on _"Instance URL"_ to copy the value.

-## Build & Run the App
+## Build & Run the Flutter App

-- [ ] Run ``` flutter pub get ``` to install the necessary packages on your command line that's navigated to the root of the project.
+- [ ] Run ``` flutter pub get ``` to install the necessary packages (in the root directory of the project.)
-- [ ] Invoke the ``` flutter run ``` command, and select either an Android device/emulator or iOS device/simulator as destination (_Note: Powersync does not support flutter web apps yet._)
+- [ ] Invoke the ``` flutter run ``` command, and select either an Android device/emulator or iOS device/simulator as destination (_Note: PowerSync does not support Flutter web apps yet._)

 ## Configuring Sync Rules - 2

-### Using sync rules to enforce permissions
+### Using Sync Rules to Enforce Permissions
 We have syncing working, but the sync rules are not enforcing the access rules from the domain in any way.

 It is better that we do not sync data to the client that the logged-in user is not allowed to see.
-We can use Powersync sync rules to enforce permissions, so that users can only see and edit data that they are allowed to see and edit.
+We can use PowerSync sync rules to enforce permissions, so that users can only see and edit data that they are allowed to see and edit.

 First, we need to understand the permissions from the app domain model: